How to Apply

 Transcripts not required (though may be requested in some circumstances)

-Once students have an account in the system, they will not need to re-enter demographic information
+Once students have an account in the system their information will be saved for future applications

 Frequently Asked Questions About ExplorEC